rust-lang/a-mir-formality/book/src/case-study.md

                  (HasImpl (Magic (T)))))
 ```

-To actually prove `Implemented(T: Magic)`, This clause has to be combined with the clauses generated by the trait declarations ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-to-clause.rkt#L95-L118)).
+To actually prove `Implemented(T: Magic)`,
+this clause has to be combined with the clauses generated by the trait declarations ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-to-clause.rkt#L95-L118)).
 For the `Copy` trait, which has no where clauses, this clause is very simple.
 To be implemented, the impl must exist, and the type must be well-formed:

 ```scheme
 ; forall<T> { (